-Bahamas officials search for storm survivors as Dorian heads for Florida, Georgia
+Bahamas searches for survivors after battering by Hurricane Dorian

 “Thought I was playing it safe by riding it out in a solid-concrete school on a hill in Marsh Harbour,” he said on Twitter.
 “Thought wrong ...
 Winds pounded the building with the force of a thousand sledgehammers.”

-When the storm’s eye passed over the island, Morgerman said he fled to a better-built government building that he found filled with others who had escaped collapsed houses.

 Food may be required for 14,500 people in the northern Bahamas’ Abaco Islands and for 45,700 people in Grand Bahama, the U.N.
 World Food Programme said.
-The preliminary estimates were based on an assessment by representatives of Caribbean nations, the WFP and other groups.

 Many Florida residents were relieved on Wednesday as their state was spared the worst of Dorian’s wrath.